 He entered a plea of not guilty paid a bond of 25 dollars and was released after contacting a baseball coach.
 The charge had bite in that he was also under threat of a previously suspended sentence he had received.
 He was required to be on good behavior imposing that sentence might have spelled the end of Jackie Robinson before he really began.

-Luckily for him Pasadena had UCLA boosters in it’s City administration.
+Pasadena had UCLA boosters in it’s City administration.
 A booster convinced him to change his plea and greased the wheels so that nothing further would come from the incident.
 Without comment the Star News reported “That the Negro football player be not disturbed during football season”

 It's interesting I like to postulate that Jackie Robinson learned the grace to handle racism form the worst elements America has to offer by growing up a midst what America would think of as its best elements.